fsbolero/Bolero/CONTRIBUTING.md

     * `Unit/`: The automated tests suite.
         Can be run using `build -t test`.

+    * `Unit.Client/`: The client application for the automated tests suite.

     * `Client/`: A test client-side application.
         Can be run using `build -t run-client`.